 by Mike Ratliff

-When I was a child, I spoke like a child, I thought like a child, I reasoned like a child.
-When I became a man, I gave up childish ways.
-(1 Corinthians 13:11 ESV)
+11 When I was a child, I used to speak like a child, think like a child, reason like a child.
+When I became a man, I did away with childish things.
+1 Corinthians 13:11 (LSB)

 When the Lord circumcised my heart in August 2004, I was truly amazed at the level of spiritual discernment that came with that blessing.
 Leading up to this, God had drawn me ever deeper into our relationship.
 I had been in a deep, close, intimate walk with Him over a period of several weeks.
 I was fasting from anything that distracted me from my devotion to Him.
 I was praying, worshipping, studying my Bible, and researching doctrine, all in obedience to His drawing me to Him.
 Just a few days before Labor Day in 2004 I woke up one morning and knew that everything had changed.
 It was probably the most joyous and humbling experience I have ever had.
 I realized right then that I no longer cared for anything except to do His will.
 His glory was paramount.
 For someone who was had been in bondage to self-focused, flesh oriented, desperate pursuits for self-gratification for over 50 years, this was a genuinely miraculous thing.

 My level of spiritual discernment was beyond any previous experience I have ever had up to that time.
 I would be right in the middle of a conversation with my pastor and realize that he was completely blind to what I was trying to convey to him.
 There were a few others at our church who seemed to be on the same path as me.
 They did understand what I was talking about.
 There was no fear of the unknown in our little group.
 We were all terribly excited about the daily changes God was doing in our hearts.
 The problem was that this little group of sold-out believers was seen as radical and trouble makers at our church.
 The leadership just could not understand, refusing to believe the truths we were sharing with them were from God.
 I had one of the men there tell me that I was just excited and would eventually get over it.